TX-2/TX-2.github.io/commentary/README.md

 I suspect that initially there was only Plugboard A, because early documentation (e.g. the 1957 conference papers) show the registers in the locations subsequently occupied by plugboard B.

+## Sequence Number Assignments

+Sequence number assignments changed as the system hardware changed.
+The changes we know about are summarized in [Sequence Changes](sequence-changes.md).